 Two bridges the one on the left is the historic bridge and the one on the right is the new bridge.
 Before the historic bridge was completed in 1929 you would have to travel over 800 miles around the canyon to go to the other side of the Colorado River.

-The historic Navajo bridge is now used as a pedestrian bridge.
+The historic Navajo bridge is now a pedestrian bridge.
 It offers a great view of Marble Canyon and the Colorado River.
 There is a visitor’s center here and restrooms.

 The only place you can drive your vehicle right down to the Colorado River.
 Lee’s Ferry

-Paria Beach is the best kept secret beach in Arizona.
+The best kept secret beach in Arizona is Paria Beach.
 It is absolutely beautiful here.
 Soft sand, cool water and stunning views.

 Vermillion Cliffs National Monument